 - The process of passing the bills is not democratic.
 Agriculture and trade are state subjects, but the states are not consulted before passing the bills.
 The main people for whom the bills are made – farmers were also not given the opportunity to voice their concerns.
 Even in the parliament, clear voting was not conducted.
 They passed the bills on a mere voice voting.

 - APMCs are very helpful for small farmers not just to sell the produce but also to know the prices & production choices.
-Many states have amended the APMC acts to make it more liberal.
+Many states have amended the APMC acts to make them more liberal.
 The passing of farm bills 2020 may weaken the APMC system and hence can become a disadvantage to small farmers.

 - There is no guarantee that the farmers’ income will be increased by these bills.
 If we take the example of Bihar, when the state abolished APMCs in 2006, farmers got lower prices for their produce than the Minimum Support Price (MSP).
 So, agricultural economists are suggesting that it is important to strengthen the APMCs, instead of transferring the responsibility to private entities.